 Ensuring the quality of lenses bought through online auctions can make this more difficult so buyer beware.

 Vintage lenses are old equipment — Vintage.
 These lenses have been around the block.
-They have fallen prey to mildew or mould if not stored properly.
-Before attaching any old lens to your shiny modern camera, thoroughly inspect it for mildew or mould.
+They have fallen prey to mildew or mold if not stored properly.
+Before attaching any old lens to your shiny modern camera, thoroughly inspect it for mildew or mold.

 If mildew or mould is found it may be possible to clean it yourself or have it professionally cleaned.

 John Duder from Ephotozine has a vast collection of vintage lenses and photos, check it out!